 Explore the compelling intersections between popular culture and the American West through the Whitney Western Art Museum’s newest exhibition, POP!
-Goes the West, opening at the Buffalo Bill Center of the West on May 24, 2025.
+Goes the West, now open through January 25, 2026.
 Surround yourself with the iconic work of Andy Warhol and other artists who combine the styles and attitudes of the Pop Art movement with western subject matter.

 POP! features eye-catching artwork with bright colors and bold designs.
 Artists depict a West that is both familiar and unexpected, filled with Indians and cowgirls, wildlife and highways, horses and pickup trucks, cell phones and tourists, along with lariats, guns, geysers, and more.
 By poking at stereotypes and weaving personal stories into histories, Pop artists reveal more complex–and realistic depictions–of the Old and New West.